CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-05-05-The Line That Changed a Nation.md

 The below maps by the author underscore spatial and political representations of Cyprus at the country- and city-scale.
 These maps are interpretations and re-creations of how various parties have chosen to represent Cyprus and the Green Line based on their political views.
 Each map becomes a form of counter cartography, political power play, or a social construct.

-A careful selection of the 'fill' of the Green Line in these maps as Lefkara lace—recognized by UNESCO as part of the Representative List of the Intangible Cultural Heritage of Humanity—is made to underscore the persistence of Cypriot culture and the strength of its people despite the unimaginable suffering endured being a refugee in one's own country.
-Using this pattern for the Green Line fill allows for the utilization of a typical architectural representation strategy, but instead of employing an ambiguous pattern or objective material, the use of Lefkara lace allows the map to become a form of counter cartography and for the author's views to be made visible.
+A careful selection of the 'fill' of the Green Line in these maps as Lefkara lace—recognized by UNESCO as part of the Representative List of the Intangible Cultural Heritage of Humanity—is made to highlight the persistence of Cypriot culture and the strength of its people despite the unimaginable suffering they have endured.
+Using this pattern for the Green Line fill allows for the utilization of a typical architectural representation strategy, but instead of employing an ambiguous pattern or objective material as a fill, the use of Lefkara lace transforms the map into a form of counter cartography, making visible the author's own views.

 **Cypriot Perspective: Country Scale**

 ![cyprus](/conflict_urbanism_sp2023/images/Cyprus/01_CYPRUS.jpg)

 *Cyprus as a unified nation.* The island represented as it is on the Cypriot flag: unified.
-It is important to note that the majority of Greek-Cypriot and Turkish-Cypriots, and especially the younger generations, desire a unified Cyprus.
+It is important to note that the majority of Greek-Cypriot and Turkish-Cypriots, and especially the younger generations, desire a unified Cyprus; thus, the 'Cypriot' perspective often becomes the Cypriot + Turkish non-politician view.

 ![break](/conflict_urbanism_sp2023/images/Cyprus/spacer.jpg)